mstksg/backprop/renders/MNIST.md

   [hmatrix]: http://hackage.haskell.org/package/hmatrix

-First thing’s first: let’s define our neural networks as simple containers of parameters (weight matrices and bias vectors).
+First things first: let’s define our neural networks as simple containers of parameters (weight matrices and bias vectors).

 First, a type for layers: